bnaucler/danteweather/README.md

-# danteweather v0.1A
+# danteweather v0.2
 What would Dante have said about the weather today?
 The service retrieves IP geolocation data, a weather report and matches with quotes from Divina Comedia.
 Because why not?

 ## Usage
 Use dantewrite.go to (manually) build a database, then danteserv.go to run the web service.
 That's all.
-Global variables for editing are located in dlib/dlib.go
+Global variables for editing are located in dlib/dlib.go.
+Once the database has been fully populated it will be included in the repo.
+(There's no point at the moment as it's filled with changing test data.)

 ## Written by
 Björn Westerberg Nauclér (mail@bnaucler.se)